Honeybees can get drunk on fermented tree sap.

-Because of the fact that they spread many blood-borne diseases such as Malaria, Dengue Fever and the West Nile Virus, they are responsible for the deaths of millions of people each year.
+Because of the fact that they spread many blood-borne diseases such as Malaria, Dengue Fever, and the West Nile Virus, they are responsible for the deaths of millions of people each year.

-Farm-raised salmon are dyed pink.
+Farm-raised salmon is dyed pink.

 The normal color of farm-raised salmon is actually gray.